Victor Miller (writer)

-Victor Brooke Miller (born May 14, 1940) is an American writer for film and television.
-He is best known for his screenplay of the original Friday the 13th film, the popularity of which spawned a long series of sequels.
-Miller was not involved with any of the sequels, though he remains credited for creating the characters of Jason Voorhees, his mother Pamela Voorhees, and the heroine Alice Hardy.
+Victor Brooke Miller (May 14, 1940 – August 31, 2026) was an American writer for film and television.
+He was best known for his screenplay of the original Friday the 13th film, the popularity of which spawned a long series of sequels.
+Miller was not involved with any of the sequels, though he remains credited with creating the characters of Jason Voorhees, his mother Pamela Voorhees, and the heroine Alice Hardy.

-He has also written for several daytime television series, for which he has won three Daytime Emmy Awards.
+Miller also wrote for several daytime television series, for which won three Daytime Emmy Awards.
 His television work includes Guiding Light, One Life to Live, Another World, and All My Children.
-Much of his tenure of several shows has been working under head writer Megan McTavish.
+Much of his tenure of several shows were working under head writer Megan McTavish.

 Early life

-Miller was born in New Orleans, Louisiana, the son of John Dabney and Barbara Leovy Miller.
-He attended Milton Academy in Milton, Massachusetts, and Yale in New Haven, Connecticut, where he says he took every creative writing course offered.
-Beginning in 1962, he worked in TV programming for a year with Stuart Erwin, Lee Rich, Irwin Segelstein, and Phil Capice at Benton & Bowles Advertising in New York City.
-He co-founded of the American Shakespeare Theatre's Center for Theatre Techniques in Education and attended Herbert Berghof's playwriting class in New York City.
+Miller was born in New Orleans, Louisiana, on May 14, 1940, the son of John Dabney and Barbara Leovy Miller.
+He attended Milton Academy in Milton, Massachusetts, and Yale in New Haven, Connecticut, where he said he took every creative writing course offered.
+Beginning in 1962, he worked in television programming for a year with Stuart Erwin, Lee Rich, Irwin Segelstein, and Phil Capice at Benton & Bowles Advertising in New York City.
+He co-founded the American Shakespeare Theatre's Center for Theatre Techniques in Education and attended Herbert Berghof's playwriting class in New York City.